 Welcome to the FMBR Women's Group

-The Next Meeting of the Women's Group will be Sunday, July 14th at 3:00 PM
+The Next Meeting of the Women's Group will be on Sunday on a Sunday at 3:00 PM

 Albert Einstein famously said that “No problem can be solved from the same level of consciousness that created it.”
 Like many of you, we believe that the central task of our times is a change in the consciousness of humanity.
 For humanity to move from a culture of competition and domination to a culture of synergy, regeneration and compassion, we must develop the ability: